 How to Protect Your Credit During Divorce

-Here are seven ways to protect your credit — and your financial health — during divorce:
+Here are ten ways to protect your credit — and your financial health — during divorce:

 Plan to live on less money